Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter7.md

 <img src="../Assets/Pictures/play_store_512.png" alt="inzzii logo" width="100"/>
-# How to set up Tax settings
+# How to make a Transaction
-This is the first Chapter of the **Inzzii manual** because it's very important to set up the tax before any other step.
-Every country has it's own VAT settings and thats why there are no predefined taxes in the app.
-*Note* There are called fiscal countries,.
-These countries have a extra, special tax rules.
-Shop owners must have a fiscal solution.
-This solution is a blackbox (a piece of hardware connected to the POS where transactions are stored.
-There are also online fiscal solutions vailable in certain countries.
-At the moment we only have a certified Swedisah fiscal solution
+This Chapter of the **Inzzii manual** descibes how to start and finish a transaction.

+## How to start a Transaction

+1. tap an article.
+2. The article is added to the transaction part of the screen.
+3. continue adding articles untill your done.

-## How to add VAT
+## How to suspend a Transaction

-1. At the top left of your inzzii Pos app you have a hamburger menu (three lines)=> push on the menu.
+4. At the top of your screen there is a circle with a plus sign in it.
+Tap it.
-2. A sub menu will open => push on 'Settings'
-3. On the left another menu will appear => push on Taxes.
-4. At the top a button called 'New' will show => push on New.
-5. Add a description for the tax you are adding.
-6. Add the tax rate.
-7. Press on save at the bottom right => push Save.
+5. A new transaction will be started.
+7. Your suspended transaction will be available by pressing on the Note icon.

 8. Continue adding taxes until your done / have added all your countries VAT's.